inoxio/ansible-role-ispconfig3/README.md

         * `domains`: A list of domains that get the same certificate.
 Each domain with its own certificate has to get a new `domains` entry (see example playbook).
         * `post_hook`: (Optional) This is a list of commands that should be executed after the cert was created.
+        You should insert commands for creating soft links to the certificates for your used technologies.
+See example playbook for examples for ftp and mail.
         * `services`: (Optional) This is a list of services that should be restarted when the cert was created.
     * `staging`: Set this variable to true or yes to create test certificates.
 This is useful if you have to run this role many times on the same IP address, because letsencrypt will queue your request on an ever increasing